shanemileham/shanemileham.github.io/_kb/professional/communication/communication.md

 - Emotion - what does the other person want/need?
 What is their current narrative?
 - Content - what information needs to be conveyed?
 How does it need to be conveyed?

+Tips
-Deliver bad news first
+- Deliver bad news first

-Split the content for professional and personal
+- Split the content for professional and personal

 ## Trust Quotient
 Trust = (Credibility + Reliability + Intimacy) / Self Orientation